NBISweden/development-guidelines/README.md

 Remember, these guidelines are supposed to make everything we produce better, so that we can say *"I was a part of that!"*.
-It is important that we don’t feel that we lose too much velocity trying to adhere to these guidelines.
+It is important that we don't feel that we lose too much velocity trying to adhere to these guidelines.
 If you feel that they slow things down too much, we need to review them.
 These things are not set in stone.